tborychowski/gra/README.md

 ## Roadmap
+- add random events (more frequent where its cheaper)

 - images for locations (thumbs in the sidebar, big in the main location box)
 - history arrows (up, down, right) for prices going up or down)
 	- in the "Market" section - showing history (bigger than last time?)